-So the difference comes about from the amount of oil you use.
+The difference between cakey brownies and fudgy brownies comes about from the amount of oil you use.

-I tried these brownies with 3/4 cup of oil and they were good, but they were definitely falling on the ‘cakey brownie’ side.
+I tried these brownies with ¾ cup of oil and they were good, but they were definitely falling on the ‘cakey’ side.
 So I increased the oil to a full cup and then I got that fudgy brownie perfection that I was going for.